BrandanW123/BrandanW123/README.md

 - ⚙️  I’m looking to collaborate on:
 	- Research Internships / Position (IT engineer or Cyber Security)
-	- IT Adminstrator on Network
+	- IT Adminstrator in Network
 	- Installtion of Computers, Routers, Business Appliances
 	- Backend Engineer (with a little Front End Knowledge)